 8. Executive variance report template

-This is a board-ready summary that consolidates your most important financial and operational KPIs into a single scorecard with traffic light ratings.
+This board-ready template consolidates financial and operational KPIs into a single executive scorecard with traffic light ratings.
+It includes month to date and year-to-date comparisons across revenue, EBITDA, NPAT, cash, and working capital metrics.

 Executive variance report template